markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 What can we do with arrays?

-Firstly, we can detect the length (the count of elements) of array with the help of the `len()` method.
+Firstly, we can detect the length (the count of items) of array with the help of the `len()` method.

 ```rust
 println!{"{}", items.len()}; // => 7
 ```

-Secondly, we can get elements by their non-negative index.
+Secondly, we can get the item by its non-negative index.

 ```rust
 println!("{}", items[2]); // => 4
 ```

-As in the C and many other inheritors of C, first element of an array has the index 0.
+As in the C and many other inheritors of C, the first item of the array has the index 0.

 ```rust
 println!("{}", items[0]); // => 3
 ```

-Thirdly, we can set elements by index, but the array should be mutable.
+Thirdly, we can set the item by its index, but the array should be mutable.

 ```rust
 let mut items = vec![2, 7, 1, 8, 2, 8, 1, 8, 2, 8];